 Grantees will complete grant agreements with the OST Office and submit all required documents by November 2021.
+Some grantees may receive two grant agreements depending on the source of funds, local or federal.

 D.1.2 Grantee Meetings and Activities